MatthK/Selfoss-Webfront/README.md

 Once selfoss is up and has some content downloaded, you can install this webfront.

 1. To keep things clean(er), I suggest to create a separate virtual website/host on the same (or a different) machine.
 I have used an nginx webserver and this tutorial on Step 5 shows the basics (https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04).
-You might want to set news.php as the index page so it defaults to that page.
+Set index.php as the index page so it defaults to that page.
 2. Clone the repository into the folder where you want to host the site Create the directory `sudo mkdir /var/www/selfoss-webfront/` Go into that directory `cd /var/www/selfoss-webfront/'